PixoVR/com.pixovr.apexunitysdk/documentation/pages/platform_sessions.md

 ## Session Join

-ApexSystem::OnJoinSessionSuccess(HttpResponseMessage response) - This Delegate is called when the platform indicates that the session joined was sent successfully.
+PixoVR::Apex::ApexSystem::OnJoinSessionSuccess(HttpResponseMessage response) - This Delegate is called when the platform indicates that the session joined was sent successfully.
 `response` contains the HTTP response.

 For more information on what is in `responseMessage`, checkout the [HttpResponseMessage](@ref HttpResponseMessage) class.

-ApexSystem::OnJoinSessionFailed(FailureResponse response)
+PixoVR::Apex::ApexSystem::OnJoinSessionFailed(FailureResponse response)
 `response` contains the error code and error message for why the user failed to join the session.

 For more information on what is in `response`, checkout the [FailureResponse](@ref FailureResponse) class.

 ## Session Complete

-ApexSystem::OnCompleteSessionSuccess(HttpResponseMessage response) - This Delegate is called when the platform indicates that the session completed was sent successfully.
+PixoVR::Apex::ApexSystem::OnCompleteSessionSuccess(HttpResponseMessage response) - This Delegate is called when the platform indicates that the session completed was sent successfully.
 `response` contains the HTTP response.

 For more information on what is in `responseMessage`, checkout the [HttpResponseMessage](@ref HttpResponseMessage) class.

-ApexSystem::OnCompleteSessionFailed(FailureResponse response)
+PixoVR::Apex::ApexSystem::OnCompleteSessionFailed(FailureResponse response)
 `response` contains the error code and error message for why the user failed to complete the session.

 For more information on what is in `response`, checkout the [FailureResponse](@ref FailureResponse) class.

 ## Session Event

-ApexSystem::OnSendEventSuccess(HttpResponseMessage response) - This Delegate is called when the platform indicates that the session event was sent successfully.
+PixoVR::Apex::ApexSystem::OnSendEventSuccess(HttpResponseMessage response) - This Delegate is called when the platform indicates that the session event was sent successfully.
 `response` contains the HTTP response.

 For more information on what is in `responseMessage`, checkout the [HttpResponseMessage](@ref HttpResponseMessage) class.

-ApexSystem::OnSendEventFailed(FailureResponse response)
+PixoVR::Apex::ApexSystem::OnSendEventFailed(FailureResponse response)
 `response` contains the error code and error message for why the user failed to send the session event.

-For more information on what is in `response`, checkout the [FailureResponse](@ref FailureResponse) class.
+For more information on what is in `response`, check out the [FailureResponse](@ref FailureResponse) class.

-In the [Example Code](#example-code) section, you'll see C# examples on how to bind to the event delegates.
+In the [Example Code](#example-code2) section, you'll see C# examples on how to bind to the event delegates.

+\anchor example-code2
 # Example Code

 ## Calling JoinSession